sauloperez/dotfiles/README.md

 [.gitconfig](https://github.com/sauloperez/dotfiles/blob/master/.gitconfig) to see
 various aliases and settings.

-Additional scripts (see [.scripts](https://github.com/sauloperez/dotfiles/tree/master/.scripts/) directory for source):

-- git-show-merges
-- git-wtf

-## NodeJS
+## Node

-Node is needed to run things like Coopdevs' [slides_template](https://github.com/coopdevs/slides_template).
+Node is needed for things like Neovim and many other tools.

-For that is better to install Nodenv so multiple versions can be installed.
+Use Nodenv to install manage multiple node versions.
 Follow its installation steps at <https://github.com/nodenv/nodenv#installation>.

 ### Support for different patch versions